Lightning-AI/pytorch-lightning/docs/source/common/lightning_cli.rst

     cli = LightningCLI(MyModel, parser_kwargs={"parser_mode": "omegaconf"})

-With the encoder-decoder example model above a possible yaml that uses variable interpolation could be the following:
+With the encoder-decoder example model above a possible YAML that uses variable interpolation could be the following:

 .. code-block:: yaml